BIAB nails: what are they and how long do they last?

 What are BIAB nails?

-"BIAB is a soak-off gel that is harder than regular gel polish," explains Treatwell Nail Expert Laurie Nicholl, (opens in new tab) from Lacquered & Stripped Salon.
-If you're wondering where the name BIAB comes from, it's an acronym created by The Gel Bottle, a British-owned brand that invented the service.
-"Builder In A Bottle aka BIAB, are a range of soak-off gel builders ideal for creating strong overlays and as a strengthening barrier for natural nails." explains nail expert and The Gel Bottle content creator, Tiffany Abbigaile (opens in new tab).
+"BIAB is a soak-off gel that is harder than regular gel polish," explains Treatwell Nail Expert Laurie Nicholl, from Lacquered & Stripped Salon.
+If you're wondering where the name BIAB comes from, it's an acronym created by The Gel Bottle, the brand that invented the service.
+"Builder In A Bottle aka BIAB, is a soak-off gel builder ideal for creating strong overlays and as a strengthening barrier for natural nails." explains nail expert and The Gel Bottle content creator, Tiffany Abbigaile.

 What happens during a BIAB nails appointment?

-- Prep: "Firstly we will perfectly prep the nails, this includes pushing back the cuticles, cuticle trim, buffing, and filing the nails into shape.
-We will then ensure no dust is left on the nail plate with a nail brush, then a wipe of acetone on a lint-free pad."
+It begins with prep, which includes cuticle work, buffing, and filing the nails into shape.
+Gabi then ensured no dust was left on the nail plate with a nail brush and a wipe of acetone.
+The BIAB process then began, in five steps:

 Who are BIAB nails best for?

 The world can be divided into a few nail personalities.
 There are those who like to keep things short, clean, and au naturale.
-There are those for whom knowing how to paint your nails means a cute squoval nail shape in a single on-trend color, then there are acrylic addicts with long, nail-art adorned talons.
-Luckily BIAB is a fairly adaptable service for almost any nail preference.
+There are those who prefer a cute squoval nail in a single on-trend color, then there are acrylic addicts who love ultra-long nail shapes and nail-art adorned talons.
+Luckily BIAB is a fairly adaptable service for almost any nail preference, and as you'll see from my diminutive talons, BIAB on short nails looks just as good as it does on long ones.

 "BIAB is perfect for clients with weak natural nails who want to grow them out, or clients who want the strength of extensions without the length," explains Nicholl.
 We recommend applying BIAB on natural nails as we find it’s great for clients who want to keep their natural length.
 For regular gel polish wearers, we recommend switching to BIAB if you find the gel removal process has weakened the natural nail."